centreon/centreon-documentation/en/installation/installation-of-centreon-ha/installation-4-nodes.md

 ```

-To make sure that all the previous steps have been successful, and that the correct names, logins and passwords have been entered in the configuration bash file, run this command:
+To make sure that all the previous steps have been successful, and that the correct names, logins and passwords have been entered in the configuration bash file, run this command on databases nodes:

 ```bash
 /usr/share/centreon-ha/bin/mysql-check-status.sh